-Never shy of good adventure, our new 21 day tailor-made holiday to Chile will show you the best this truly intrepid country has to offer.
+Never ones to shy away from a good adventure, our new 21-day tailor-made vacation to Chile will show you the best this truly intrepid country has to offer.
 With so much to see and do, we’ve divided this trip into north and south so you can delve deeper in one region or see the whole country in all its glory.
 Live the good life in cosmopolitan hub of Santiago and bathe in the coastal glory of Vina del Mar.
 Let your inner explorer run wild as you kayak the ice-burg strewn waters of Patagonia, dine under the stars in the Atacama Desert, and discover Chile’s rich heritage on the remote islands of Chiloé.

 Northern deserts, vines, and coastal culture:

 Slink off to Santiago

 Touch down in Santiago, Chile’s vibrant, cosmopolitan capital where you’ll be whisked off to your chic city bolthole leaving you perfectly poised to explore the sights and sounds of this buzzing city.
 Once rested up you’ll be treated to a tour of Santiago, starting off with the Alameda Bernando O’Higgins – the city’s grand main avenue.
 The last stop on the tour will take you to will take you to the arty and cultural hub of the city; Bellavista.
 Here you can peruse the tree-lined boulevards and admire the colorful historical architecture and chic boutiques.